Global Advocacy: Breaking Taboos

-Our primary efforts include participating in the Kenyan Government’s Technical Working Groups, and engaging UN agencies and other key stakeholders to prioritize menstrual health management and firmly entrench menstrual and reproductive health and rights into global funding priorities and development agendas.
+Our primary efforts include participating in the Kenyan Government’s Technical Working Groups, and engaging international agencies, NGOs, and other key stakeholders to prioritize menstrual health management and firmly entrench menstrual and reproductive health and rights into global funding priorities and development agendas.

-- In 2017, we’re supporting the Kenyan Ministry of Health and other key partners in developing a policy and strategy document regarding the safety of contents and manufacturing of feminine hygiene products.
+In 2017, we supported the Kenyan Ministry of Health and other key partners in developing a policy and strategy document regarding the safety of contents and manufacturing of feminine hygiene products.

 MENSTRUAL HYGIENE DAY

 We are one of the founding organizations of a global movement to raise awareness around menstrual hygiene management.

 In 2014, our friends from WASH United started Menstrual Hygiene Day on May 28 to create “a world where women and girls can manage their menstruation hygienically, in privacy with safety and dignity.”